ustun/reactjs-introduction/README.md

 After we define this component, in order to show it on the page, we have to mount it to an element that already exists on the page.
 For this, we use `React.render` method.
-To mount the component to the `body' element, we use `React.render(<HelloWorld/>, document.body)`.
+To mount the component to the `body` element, we use `React.render(<HelloWorld/>, document.body)`.
 The element to mount could have been any other HTML element instead of `body`.